joshuacoles/Lwarp-Importer/README.md

 [Obsidian](https://obsidian.md).
 However you could also use this as a basis to transform it into a prettier version of the HTML form, with the addition of some CSS and HTML clean up.

+## Areas for Improvement

+Mainly notes for myself for when I inevitably try to do this all again next semester,

+1. Lists, both numbered and bulleted.
+2. Block math and the equation environment directly in HTML?